gdat515-sjfc/course-materials/gdat-515-syllabus.md

 \* ggplot2 \* plotly \* leaflet (for maps)

-Strategic - the successful utilization of data visualization to: - “improve understanding of data” (Naomi Robbins) - communicate results - explore data
+Strategic - the successful utilization of data visualization to: - “improve understanding of data” (Naomi Robbins) - communicate results
+- explore data

 #### Course Management

 Course materials and discussion will take place at
-<a href="https://github.com/gdat515-sjfc" class="uri">https://github.com/gdat515-sjfc</a>.
-Once everyone has their own github account, they will be added as team members.
+<https://github.com/gdat515-sjfc>.
+Once everyone has their own github
+account, they will be added as team members.

 #### Grading